SonarSource/sonar-scanning-examples/doc/jacoco.md

 ### Multi-module builds

 With multi-module builds, we sometimes need to show coverage across the modules.
-For example, we might have multiple modules implementing business logic and another module which contains integration tests for all this module.
+For example, we might have multiple modules implementing business logic and another module which contains integration tests for all these modules.
 We would like to see also coverage from this integration test module on business logic modules.

-To achieve this, we can use [`report-aggregate`](https://www.jacoco.org/jacoco/trunk/doc/report-aggregate-mojo.html) goal of JaCoCo, which will collect coverage information from all modules and create a single report with coverage for the whole project.
+To achieve this, we can use the [`report-aggregate`](https://www.jacoco.org/jacoco/trunk/doc/report-aggregate-mojo.html) goal of JaCoCo, which will collect coverage information from all modules and create a single report with coverage for the whole project.

 First, we still have to use `prepare-agent` goal as we did in basic example in all modules, the best way to achieve this is to configure the execution of this goal in the parent `pom.xml`.
 Then we need to add execution to the module containing integration tests to generate the report across modules